SteveBenz/ScrapMechanicLogicGateSimulator/readme.md

 ![extenderbit.json](tutorial/extenderbit.png)

-Notice that the top button is not protected, and can cause the memory bit ot spaz out if you turn it on and off quickly.
+Notice that the top button is not protected, and can cause the memory bit to spaz out if you turn it on and off quickly.
 But the bottom one is not, simply because it lets the signal walk through some extra gates to extend its effective duration.
 Single step through to see it in action.

 ### Load-In Detector

-Suppose we want to do something on load in to compensate for the mucked up state of our circuit.
-Here's a circuit that pits the weapons of our enemies against them!
+If you hold your mouth just right, this circuit will emit a 3-tick pulse on login.
+But note!
+This will only work in the game if, while the thing is on the build, you turn that "NAND" gate into an "AND" gate so that gates are all false.

 ![loadsignal.json](tutorial/loadsignal.png)

 Here the normal state would be that all of the inputs to the second row would naturally be true all the time, _except when we're loading in_, where they will be false until the top-left nand gate's signal reaches them.

 To make this practical, I've tied the signal to a memory bit - so this is a memory bit that will reset itself automatically on reload and not spaz out.
 Well, that's not quite true, as you can see if you step through it - it does become set for two ticks before settling back to unset.
 I bet a clever person could weed that out of the system if it caused mayhem in their build.

+Given the sketchiness of Scrap Mechanic's load-in logic, you're smart to avoid these circuits where you can.

 ### Solid-State Memory